20 WordPress skills all developers need

 What are WordPress skills?

-three types of WordPress skills
+Three types of WordPress skills

-What soft skills do WordPress developers need?
+What skills do developers need for WordPress?

 1. Communication